jmwohl/Openframe-JSClientDocs/source/index.md

 }
 ...
 ```
-You can retreive the state legislative districts for an address or coordinate using `stateleg` in the `fields` query parameter.
+You can retrieve the state legislative districts for an address or coordinate using `stateleg` in the `fields` query parameter.

 The field will return both the *house* and *senate* state legislative district (also known as *lower* and *upper*) with the full name and district numbe for each.
 For areas with a [unicameral legislature](http://en.wikipedia.org/wiki/Unicameralism) (such as Washington DC or Nebraska), only the `senate` key is returned.